mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``collectionName``: Optional string.
 Name of collection under test.
 This is primarily useful when the collection name must be referenced in an assertion.
+  The YAML file SHOULD define a `node anchor`_ for this field (e.g.
+  ``collectionName: &collectionName foo``).
 If unset, test runners may use whatever value they prefer.

 .. _databaseName:

 - ``databaseName``: Optional string.
 Name of database under test.
 This is primarily useful when the database name must be referenced in an assertion.
+  The YAML file SHOULD define a `node anchor`_ for this field (e.g.
+  ``databaseName: &databaseName foo``).
 If unset, test runners may use whatever value they prefer.

 .. _initialData: